Online Alcohol Sales Go Viral

-Most Americans are staying at home and practicing “social distancing,” in order to slow the spread of the coronavirus COVID-19.
-They’re also stocking up on groceries, toilet paper and, as it turns out, record amounts of booze.
+Most Americans stay at home and practice “social distancing” to slow the spread of the coronavirus COVID-19.
+They’re also stocking up on groceries, toilet paper, and, as it turns out, record amounts of alcohol.
 Around the third week of March, the market research firm Nielsen reports online sales of alcohol were up by 234 percent.

 - Spirits and liquor sales increased by 75 percent